 Mechanic’s Note: With this submission (and random drawing), donjarsi won our 2017 Gift Card give-away.
 Congratulations.

 “I finished building the Gantry from plans and used it for the first time on a 1200 lbs boat section.

 I works very well and I’m pleased with the product.
 Thanks.”

 “Finished my crane, and wanted to thank you for your help during the building process.
 A little over $ 1000.00 including lifting equipment, paint, welding.
 And I wound up with a drill press and some bits.

 I got to go lift something.”

-Add your customer project stories to this page by simply submitting a photo and your short story here.
-It’s easy, and we’ll give you the credit you deserve.
-Think of it as helping other customers when they see the things you’ve done to make your project great.
-From Synthesis, and The Mechanic, and all those inspired by your work, Thank You!
+Add your customer project stories to this page too!
+Simply submit a photo and your short story here.
+It’s easy, and we’ll give you the acknowledgement just like those in the page above.
+Think of it as helping other customers — when they see the things you’ve done to make your project great.
+Inspiration from others is a beautiful thing.